Statistical Molecule Counting in Super-Resolution Fluorescence Microscopy: Towards Quantitative Nanoscopy: Introduction

-In this report, we document a novel method to estimate the number of fluorophores that contribute to a region of interest (ROI) on a series of fluorescence microscopy images.
-Contrary to established methods, no step identification (which usually involves the choice of fluorescence levels or rate thresholds and relies on bleaching or switching) is necessary.
-This becomes possible by carefully modeling the whole physical imaging process from photon generation in the fluorophore to signal amplification in the CCD camera.
-Our approach makes use of the full history of the recorded intensity information, and it heavily relies on exploiting temporal correlations in the signal.
-Fundamental for this is an accurate description of the fluorophore behavior, for which we employ a novel hidden Markov model that operates on two distinct time scales: it separates the \emph{fast dynamics} that govern the emission of single photons during the exposure from the \emph{slow dynamics} that describe fluorophore kinetics for states with dwell times longer than a single frame.
-Although our Markov model is time-inhomogeneous, estimation of the fluorophore number (and other kinetic parameters) can be performed by applying the maximum likelihood principle to the pseudo log-likelihood, which is a simplified expression for the model's total likelihood.
-We exploit certain spectral properties of the model to this end.
-Remarkably, the quantity of interest in our problem -- the fluorophore number -- is a feature of the initial state of the model.
-Due to bleaching of fluorophores, this information is lost in the asymptotic behavior.
-Our method has been thoroughly tested on experimental super-resolution images of DNA origami \cite{laitenberger_2018}.
+In this article, we lay the statistical foundations for a new method to estimate the number of fluorophores on SMS nanoscopy images introduced in \cite{laitenberger_2018}.
+Contrary to established methods, no step identification -- which usually involves the choice of fluorescence levels or rate thresholds and depends on bleaching or switching -- is necessary.
+This becomes possible by the careful statistical modeling and analysis of the whole imaging process: from photon generation in the fluorophore to signal amplification in the CCD camera.
+Our approach makes use of the full history of the recorded intensity information and exploits temporal correlations in the signal.
+The core component of the model is an accurate description of the fluorophore behavior in terms of a novel hidden Markov model that operates on two distinct timescales.
+It separates the fast dynamics that govern the emission of single photons during the exposure from the slow dynamics that describe fluorophore kinetics for states with dwell times longer than the exposure for a single frame.
+Although our Markov model is time-inhomogeneous, estimation of the fluorophore number and other kinetic parameters can be performed by applying the maximum likelihood principle to a simplified expression of the model's total likelihood.
+This simplification is based on a second-order approximation to the true likelihood and is derived by exploiting spectral properties of the model.
+Intriguingly, the inference takes place in an unusual setting: the quantity we want to estimate -- the fluorophore number -- is a feature of the initial state of the model and is lost in the asymptotic behavior for long times due to bleaching.
+In \cite{laitenberger_2018}, the method has been experimentally verified on super-resolution images of DNA origami structures.
+This will be complemented by simulation results in the present work.